Hi, I'm

 Open Source Projects

-Portable Speaker - 2025
+Portable Arduino Speaker - 2025

-A simple, battery powered and therefore portable arduino-based speaker
+A simple, battery powered arduino-based speaker

 Portable_Arduino_Based_Speaker